 Although much diminished from it heyday in the early 2000’s, IBM Redbooks remains a solid resource in fundamentals of enterprise technology.
 In particular, we can recommend the TCP/IP book as a solid introduction to many topics you might have never thought about.

 RIPE is the European RIR and has invested substantial funds into maintaining and developing tools for the Internet community.
 Some interesting information on IPv6 adoption and various tools can be found here.

 Cisco Annual Security Report

 Cisco Security has published an annual security report since 2010.
-Lots of data and some good if somewhat biased analysis that leans to network-centric security perspective.
-That will make it relevant to Packet Pushers audience but lacks overall context like the Verizon DBIR above.
-Also, Cisco’s well known sale-at-any-cost focus shines through with lots of data for CIOs that should scare them into a purchase which can be useful if you know which way you want to go.
+Lots of data and some good (if somewhat biased) analysis that leans to network-centric security perspective.
+That will make it relevant, but lacking in overall context like the Verizon DBIR above.